blackraspberryyy/kippian-wiki/content/PCs/Spraugh 'Splix' Calix.md

 >
 >The time finally came and I entered [Savras University](../Locations/Buildings/Savras%20University.md).
 That is when reality finally hit.
 I rediscovered that I was only a half-elf, and, as such, had “lesser” magic than the “pure-blood” elves I studied with. ([Savras](../Deities/New%20Gods/Savras.md) is an exception.
 He was a human touched by [Akenatun](../Deities/Old%20Gods/Akenatun.md).
 That, my friend, is a different case altogether.)
 I would always find myself ranked at the bottom half of the class, except in my divination classes where I had a better grasp of the material, or rather, the immaterial.
 >
 >For the first 2 years in the university I was barely hanging on to my studies.
 My colleagues graduated while I can only create measly fire out of thin air.
 Very basic stuff, I know.
-I was considering dropping out of the university when I met my mentor, Dorfir Embersense, and soon after, you, dear Fiamil Underwood.
+I was considering dropping out of the university when I met my mentor, [Dorfir Embersense](../../Dorfir%20Embersense.md), and soon after, you, dear [Fiamil](../../Fiamil%20Underwood.md).
 This was also the moment I became more religious towards [Savras](../Deities/New%20Gods/Savras.md).
 He was the university’s patron, after all.
 >
 >Anyway, that’s the story of my life so far.
 I wouldn’t mind hearing from you soon!
 >